dmitriid/tetrad/README.md

 # ![](./icon.png) Tetrad: cross-chat-platform integration

 Send messages from an XMPP chatroom to a Slack channel and vice versa.
 Connect Telegram groups.
-Have four-five-six-way chats
+Have four-five-six-way chats.

+The `tetrad` name comes from [`tetra`](https://en.wiktionary.org/wiki/tetra-#Prefix) meaning "four" and `d` for "daemon", as originally it was going to connect four platforms.

+The word "тетрадь" ([`tetrádʹ [tʲɪˈtratʲ]`](https://en.wiktionary.org/wiki/тетрадь#Pronunciation)) means "exercise book, notebook" in Russian, hence the icon (I know it's a clipboard, not a notebook, but I like it :) ).

 # Requirements

 - This code
 - An MQTT server with anon user enabled running on local server (set broker urls in configs)

 # Running: